 Graduate credits recorded on a transcript from an ATS or regionally accredited school and equivalent to those required in the Master of Divinity or Master of Arts in Christian Ministry degree programs may be considered for transfer if they have been earned within 10 years of the expected graduation of the student.
 Regional accreditation agencies include the Southern, Middle States, New England, North Central, Northwest, and Western Associations of Colleges and Schools.
 Credits awarded for life experience or earned in undergraduate or unaccredited programs will not transfer.
 Only courses with a grade of "C" or better will be considered.
-Regardless of the number of credits eligible for transfer, the majority of credits toward the Master of Divinity or Master of Arts in Christian Ministry degree must be completed through instruction offered by Campbell University.
+Regardless of the number of credits eligible for transfer, the majority of credits toward the Master of Divinity, Master of Arts in Christian Ministry, or Master of Arts in Faith and Leadership Formation degree must be completed through instruction offered by Campbell University.
 If courses have already been used to earn a degree, some of the eligible courses may be considered.
 Students must be in good standing at the previous school and may not be enrolled concurrently in two degree programs without written permission from the Assistant Dean.

-Students receiving advanced standing must complete all degree requirements and earn the majority of credits toward the Master of Divinity or Master of Arts in Christian Ministry degree at Campbell University.
+Students receiving advanced standing must complete all degree requirements and earn the majority of credits toward the Master of Divinity, Master of Arts in Christian Ministry, or Master of Arts in Faith and Leadership Formation degree at Campbell University.